 On July 12 Irving Aviation celebrated the grand reopening of its Gander, Newfoundland FBO, a 5,000-sq-ft facility built to replace the original FBO terminal.
 “Our Gander FBO is strategically located on the Great Circle Route and serves as a technical refueling stop,” said Arthur Irving Jr., v-p of Irving Oil.
 Irving Aviation, an affiliate of Irving Oil, is open 24/7/365.

-The Solar Impulse project has made significant progress toward its aim of being the first solar-powered aircraft flying at night.
-The team initiated by psychiatrist and famous aeronaut Bertrand Piccard began construction of the 200-foot-wingspan prototype late in April.
-Flight tests should start next year.
+The Solar Impulse has made significant progress toward its goal of being the first solar-powered aircraft to fly at night.
+Led by psychiatrist and accomplished aeronaut Bertrand Piccard, the team began construction of the 200-foot-wingspan prototype in late April.
+Flight tests are scheduled to start next year.

 The Hawker 43Ah steel case, sealed lead-acid battery has been STC’d for installation in the Embraer Brasilia.
 The unit was developed as a replacement for the factory-installed SAFT 4076-9 and 4078-10.
 It is already in use on the Bandeirante, Twin Otter and Dash 8.